 You can begin to associate your artwork with money, stress, production, timelines, and more.
 Or, it might feel hard to get into a creative flow with current events weighing on your mind.

-So how do you get back to creating from a place of joy, even when you are feeling the stress of an art career?
-Here are seven things we do when we are looking to push our practice into a more joyful arena.
+So how do you get back to creating from a place of joy, even when you are feeling the stress of an art career or of the outside world?

-Put less expectation on the outcome
+Put less expectation on the outcome of your artwork.

-You might have heard the common advice that “expectations are disappointments waiting to happen".
+You might have heard the common advice that “expectations are disappointments waiting to happen."

 When we put too much pressure on the output of our creative pursuits, we put ourselves in a place of fear of our expected output.
 When your artwork was a hobby and something you enjoyed in your off time for relaxation, you were able to embrace being a beginner—even being bad.
 There were fewer expectations from yourself and from others about what your final artwork should look like.

-When we put expectations on our current creative projects (that they will get us into the next gallery, win juror’s choice, or even garner more likes or followers on social media) our ideas of how we create can be too demanding and create anxieties around our creativity—which in turn only limits our abilities to be fully present and flow through our creative states.
+When we put expectations on our current creative projects (that they will get us into the next gallery, win Juror’s Choice, or even garner more likes or followers on social media) our ideas of how we create can be too demanding and create anxieties around our creativity—which in turn only limits our abilities to be fully present and flow through our creative states.

-Which leads up to the next point ...
+This leads up to the next point ...

-Work through your worst ideas
+Work through your worst ideas.